Kofi Kingston: Championship reigns (2010–2011)

-On the October 15 episode of SmackDown, Kingston defeated Drew McIntyre to earn a spot on Team SmackDown at Bragging Rights.
+On the October 15 episode of SmackDown, Kingston defeated Drew McIntyre to earn a spot on Team SmackDown at Bragging Rights on October 24.
 At Bragging Rights, Team SmackDown defeated Team Raw.
 On the December 3 episode of SmackDown, Kingston defeated Jack Swagger to become the number one contender for the Intercontinental Championship, but failed to win back the title when Swagger attacked him during the match.
-At TLC: Tables, Ladders & Chairs, Kingston competed in a triple threat ladder match for the Intercontinental Championship, which was won again by Ziggler.
+At TLC: Tables, Ladders & Chairs on December 19, Kingston competed in a triple threat ladder match for the Intercontinental Championship, which was won again by Ziggler.
 On the January 7, 2011, episode of SmackDown, Kingston defeated Ziggler to become the Intercontinental Champion for a third time.
 Immediately following the match, acting General Manager Vickie Guerrero ordered that Ziggler invoke his rematch clause straight away, but Kingston quickly pinned Ziggler again to retain his championship.
-Kingston then moved into a feud with Alberto Del Rio, which culminated in a non-title match at Elimination Chamber, which Kingston lost.
+Kingston then moved into a feud with Alberto Del Rio, which culminated in a non-title match at Elimination Chamber on February 20, which Kingston lost.
 On the March 25 episode of SmackDown, Kingston lost the Intercontinental Championship to Wade Barrett.
 On the April 1 episode of SmackDown, Kingston won his rematch against Wade Barrett by disqualification.
-At WrestleMania XXVII, after Vladimir Kozlov was injured at the hands of The Corre, Kingston was chosen as Kozlov's replacement in an eight-man tag team match involving Kingston, Kane, Big Show, and Santino Marella versus The Corre, which Kingston's team won.
+At WrestleMania XXVII on April 3, after Vladimir Kozlov was injured at the hands of The Corre, Kingston was chosen as Kozlov's replacement in an eight-man tag team match involving Kingston, Kane, Big Show, and Santino Marella versus The Corre, which Kingston's team won.

 On April 26, Kingston was drafted back to the Raw brand as part of the 2011 Supplemental Draft.
-At Extreme Rules, Kingston defeated Sheamus in a Tables match to win his second United States Championship.
+At Extreme Rules on May 1, Kingston defeated Sheamus in a Tables match to win his second United States Championship.
 On the May 9 episode of Raw, Kingston successfully defended his championship against Jack Swagger.
-At Capitol Punishment, Kingston lost the title to Dolph Ziggler.
+At Capitol Punishment on June 19, Kingston lost the title to Dolph Ziggler.
 Kingston faced Ziggler in a rematch for the title on the June 20 episode of Raw in a 2-out-of-3 falls match, but Ziggler retained the championship as the match ended with Ziggler being disqualified.